-An ordinance requiring the disclosure of historic designation by sellers of real property in the City of Aurora.
-At closing please remember to sign the Historic Disclosure Form and send a copy to the Preservation Commission.
+An Ordinance requiring the disclosure of historic designation by sellers of real property in the City of Aurora.
+At closing please remember to sing the Historic Disclosure Form and send a copy to the Preservation Commission.

 Article VI.
 Disclosure of Historic Designation

 Section 37-101.
 Definitions

 "Seller" means every person or entity who is an owner, beneficiary of a trust, contract purchaser or lessee of a ground lease, or who has an interest (legal or equitable) in historic district or landmark property.

 "Prospective buyer" means any person or entity negotiating or offering to become an owner or lessee of historic district or landmark property by means of a transfer for value to which this Act applies.

 "Historic District" An area designated as an "historic district" by ordinance of the city council and which may contain, within definable geographic boundaries, one or more landmarks and which may have within its boundaries other proportions or structures that, while not of such historic or architectural significance to be designated as landmarks, nevertheless contribute to the overall historic or architectural characteristics of the historic district.

 "Historic Landmark" A property, structure or natural object designated as a "landmark" by ordinance of the city council, pursuant to procedures prescribed in this title, that is worthy of rehabilitation, restoration and preservation because of its historic or architectural significance to the city.